What Does Osha Approved Prescription Safety Glasses Mean?

 If you’re in need of OSHA prescription safety glasses, we’ve made it incredibly easy for you to get what you need and get back to work.
 Stoggles eyewear keeps your eyes protected from workplace hazards while ensuring you are incredibly comfortable and impeccable accessorized.

 We handle your prescription for corrective lenses in-house, saving you time and money.
 With Stoggles, we do all the heavy lifting to deliver the eyewear that keeps you safe while you’re doing your job.
+Just upload your prescription to our website, and our partner lab will handle the rest.
+Better go ahead and grab a few pairs so you can coordinate your scrubs, hardhat, or boots to your eyewear.
+There are no rules, just serious protection and style.

 Play it safe with safety, but go big with style.
 Your PPE should be just as dramatic as the breakroom drama.
 So go ahead, take that new job and trust Stoggles to keep you OSHA (and ANSI) compliant.